 While we were in town chugging kirsch shots, the passengers who had remained on board were being treated to sauerbraten for dinner.
 This beef dish takes days to make and is one of Dan’s favorite foods.
 Had we known they were going to serve that deliciousness, we would have stayed on board.

-Worse, we had such a good time in town that we got back to the ship late and missed the glass blowing demonstration that Viking had set up.
+What’s even more disappointing was that we had such a good time in town that we got back to the ship late and missed the glass blowing demonstration that Viking had set up.
 Rats.
 I enjoy watching that sort of stuff.